boeckmann/asm6502/README.txt

    4.3 Symbols

        The assembler distinguishes two types of case-sensitive symbols:
        _labels_ and _variables_.
-A label stores the address of the current instruction or directive.
+A label stores the address of of the instruction or data it is currently assembling.
 It is defined at the beginning of a line by appending its name with a colon.
 The colon may be left out if the label name is not an instruction mnemonic.

        A variable is defined by assigning an expression to it.
 In the following example, hello is a label, and CHROUT is a variable.